 - You can omit or substitute based on what you have at home.
 Truly, if you don’t have something, just leave it out!
 Despite what some people may say, you don’t HAVE to have sage to cook chicken, and you don’t HAVE to have any of the other spices either.

+Notice something missing from the poultry seasoning ingredients?
 Salt is an essential nutrient that the body needs, but I intentionally left it out of this recipe.
-That way you can salt your dish however you want, without the salt from a seasoning blend interfering.
+That way you can salt your dish however you want, without the salt from a seasoning blend interfering or making your food turn out overly salty.

-You can definitely make it with fresh herbs, but it wouldn’t be cost-effective unless you either found ALL of them marked down at the same time, or you have an herb garden.
+You can definitely make homemade poultry seasoning with fresh herbs, but it wouldn’t be cost-effective unless you either found ALL of them marked down at the same time, or you have an herb garden.

-I made a super simple chicken seasoning rub the other day, adding 1 Tbsp of poultry seasoning to 2/3 cup of almond flour.
+I made a super simple chicken seasoning rub the other day, adding 1 Tablespoon of poultry seasoning to ⅔ cup of almond flour.

-You can sprinkle this homemade seasoning on anything that needs a flavor boost…
+But you don’t need to limit poultry seasoning to just chicken!
+You can also sprinkle this homemade seasoning on anything that needs a flavor boost…

-- Potatoes (baked potatoes or crispy potato wedges)
+- Potatoes (Instant Pot baked potatoes or crispy potato wedges)

 - Turkey